 The other real Championship contender, Sebastian Ogier hasn’t really shone in Argentina in the past.
 For a multiple World Champ, unbelievably he has never won the event.
 Coming second best in 2014 & 2016 whilst driving the VW Polo is the best result that he has had, in fact, the last two years he’s not even made the podium.
 This year he tackles the event in the Citroen C3 for the first time, a car in which Craig Breen managed a 3rd in back on the 2017 event, so only time will tell what he can do this year.

 OK so that’s who we think are the main runners and riders, so, what about the best of the rest?

-Citroen trail Hyundai by 12 points, but that’s only really down to Ogier’s efforts, his team mate Esapekka Lappi hasn’t had any noticeable results in Argentina before and although he lies in 6th in the currently standings, we are still awaiting for him to have THE RALLY where it all clicks for him.
+Citroen trail Hyundai by 12 points, but that’s only really down to Ogier’s efforts, his teammate Esapekka Lappi hasn’t had any noticeable results in Argentina before and although he lies in 6th in the current standings, we are still waiting for him to have THE RALLY where it all clicks for him.

 Tommi Makinen’s Toyota Team really needs Kris Meeke and Jari-Matti Latvala to step up and deliver on this rally, both seen as Gravel guys, they really must improve on their past Argentinean results if the Team are to stem the points deficit that Hyundai at the top are building.